18F/uswds-jekyll/pages/training/free-online-training.md

 ### Coursera and EdX

 Many Coursera and EdX courses can be audited for free (i.e. no certification which requires a fee).
 For Coursera, licenses are available to
-ARS scientists and support staff through the SCINET Program (see below for details).
+ARS scientists and support staff through the SCINet Program (see below for details).

 For EdX click enroll on a particular course, create an EdX account, and choose the free audit option.